 The city of Dunedin is located in Eastern Otago, in the South Island of New Zealand.
-With a population of around 120,000, Dunedin has the facilities, entertainment and variety of larger cities while being small enough to be friendly, uncrowded and safe.
+With a population of just over 130,000, Dunedin has the facilities, entertainment and variety of larger cities while being small enough to be friendly, uncrowded and safe.

 Known as the student city of New Zealand, Dunedin is home to New Zealand's oldest university, the University of Otago.
 Residents enjoy easy access to the Otago region, famous for its spectacular lakes, snow capped mountains, outdoor pursuits and fruit growing.